 If you’ve ever been locked out of your RV, you know that it can be far more than a minor inconvenience.
 It’s a huge hassle, can be very expensive to deal with, and may even impact pet safety in certain circumstances.
-That’s why today we’re looking at the keyless RV door lock.
+That’s why, in this post, we’re looking at the keyless RV door lock.

 What Is a Keyless RV Door Lock?